gloriyo/gva-airbnb-finder/README.md

 *   If I was planning a tour of the city (by walking/biking/driving), where should I go?
 Are there paths that take me past an interesting variety of things?
 *   I feel like there are some parts of the city with more chain restaurants (e.g. McDonand's or White Spot franchises, not independently-owned places): is that true?
 Is there some way to find the chain places automatically and visualize their density relative to non-chains?
 *   If I was going to choose a hotel (or AirBnb), where should it be?
 What places have good amenities nearby?
 *   Any of these could be turned into “big data” problems by working with the global version of the data set.
-You can recreate that data as described above.
+You can recreate that data as described above. -->

+Simon Fraser University
+CMPT 353 D100: Computational Data Science
+Instrurctor:
+CMPT-353-Project-OSM-Photos-and-Tours

 ## Author